 Next, I would physically inspect the area.
 Talk to the team, probe food for their temperatures and check their due diligence records.
-Gaps, overwritten or Tipp-Ex on any records would arouse suspicion.
+Gaps, overwritten or Tipp-Ex on any documents would arouse suspicion.

 An EHO would never penalise a business for things going wrong, but the critical thing we look out for is learning and responding with corrective action.

 You will be presented with a standardised score from 1 to 5, known as 'Scores on the Doors'.
-Gaining the EHO's confidence and getting that 5 rating is critical.
+Gaining the EHO's confidence and getting that 5-star hygiene rating is critical.

-Even if you're not shut down, a bad reputation due to a poor rating can be extremely difficult to repair.
+Even if you're not shut down, a bad reputation due to a low rating can be tough to repair.
 Of course, the flip side is that if you get a good score, you can display it with pride.

 Feel you've been unfairly assessed?
 You can appeal within 21 days of being notified of your rating to your local authority's Lead Officer for Food.
-If you don't appeal in this time period, your score will be published online.
+If you don't appeal in this time, your score will be published online.

 At specific times throughout the day, Trail sets out key tasks, forming good working habits and providing accountability.
 This replaces paper-based systems that are unreliable and hard to keep track of.